hashimati/Service-Requests-Offers-Microservices/README.md

 # Requirements Description (Story)

-Suppose John wants to do a full maintenace for his apartement.
+  John wants to do a full maintenace for his apartement.
 He heared about an application Called "Request-Offer" app which will help him to find a mentenance with a good offer.
 John sends a request to "Request-Offer" service.
 On other hand, Mika is service provider.
 Mike sees John's offer.
 Mike sends a good offer to "Request-Offer" service with competitive price to meet John's request.
 John accepts Mike's offer among alot of other offers.

 # Domains:
 The services have 3 entities: